 If you are a United States citizen that either currently or once had money in a foreign bank account, take note.
 Are you familiar with the FBAR Form 114, once known as the TDF 9-22.1?
-If you’ve ever had a bank account abroad and did not report it with the Offshore Voluntary Disclosure Initiative (OVDI), using the IRS Foreign Bank Account Report (FBAR) form, Contact Gordon Law to schedule a free consultation immediately after reading this article.
+If you’ve ever had a bank account abroad and did not report it with the Offshore Voluntary Disclosure Initiative (OVDI), using the IRS Foreign Bank Account Report (FBAR) form, Contact Gordon Law to schedule a consultation immediately after reading this article.

 Tax Law Made Easy

 Like personal and business income tax filing, IRS forms, regulations, and processes can be extremely complex to understand.
 The OVDI can be even more complex to file, especially considering tax obligations you might already have for assets within the borders of the county in which the assets are housed.
 This is why, if you have a foreign asset, you should seek the assistance of an experienced Chicago OVDI lawyer to help you mitigate problems before they even come about.

 The FBAR is a required disclosure form that must be filed by all U.S. citizens with foreign bank accounts regardless of whether they yielded any dividends or earned any interest or not.

 The FBAR is administered as part of the Offshore Voluntary Disclosure Program (OVDP).

 When it was instituted in 2011, the IRS intended to have it exist for only a short period.
 However, the OVDP has been in effect four years already with no prospect of an end in sight.